The Best Insurance for Electricians & Electrical Contractors

 In sum, unless you are operating without employees, your business will likely need to obtain workers’ compensation coverage, and your state’s insurance and/or labor departments can provide more details about minimum coverage.
 Having a policy in place not only supports your workers and minimizes the risk of lawsuits against your business but also ensures that you will avoid fines and criminal penalties—including jail time in certain jurisdictions.

-General Liability/Errors & Omissions
+General Liability and Errors & Omissions

 Surety Bonds